yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![Welcome to Xcode\!](/ps/ps1/img/1-1.png)

 1.1 Welcome to Xcode\!
-Click "Create a new Xcode project" on the lower left part of the welcome panel to create your first iPad app.
+Click **Create a new Xcode project** on the lower left part of the welcome panel to create your first iPad app.

 ![Begin by creating an iOS Single View application.](/ps/ps1/img/1-2.png)